next-multilingual/next-multilingual/README.md

 ### ✔️ Step 2: Create Pages

+Before creating the first page, we need to make sure that your application can support dynamic locale resolution.

+TODO...

+propertiesloader.. etc

 Add pages in your `pages` directory and for each page, add a `<Page-Name>.<locale>.properties` for all locales - localized routes will use the `title` key of the file to use in the localized URLs.

 ### ✔️ Step 3: Add SEO friendly HTML markup for your URLs

 As per [Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions), alternate links must be fully-qualified, including the transport method (http/https).
-Because Next.js does not know which URL is used at build time, we need to configure them for each environment:

-Create an `.env.development` file with the following variable (adjust based on your setup):
+Because Next.js does not know which URL is used at build time, we need to specify the absolute URLs that will be used, in an [environment variable](https://nextjs.org/docs/basic-features/environment-variables).
+For example, for the development environment, create an `.env.development` file at the root of your app with the following variable (adjust based on your setup):

 ```ini
 NEXT_PUBLIC_ORIGIN="http://localhost:3000"